zeruhur/plerion/README.md

-Intrepid spacers ply the vastness of the Five Galaxies in search of fortune and glory: this is **Plerion**, a sci-fi hack from [*Cairn*](https://cairnrpg.com) designed to play rutilant space opera.
+Intrepid spacers ply the vastness of the Five Galaxies in search of fortune and glory: this is **Plerion**, a sci-fi hack from [*Cairn*](https://cairnrpg.com) designed to play radiant space opera.

 It's inspired by classic science fiction and the RPGs that emulate it, but with a more modern twist, winking at transhumanism and cyberpunk.